 WorkSafe Victoria’s online Health and Safety Month program will be announced shortly.
 Keep an eye on the WorkSafe Victoria website for more information.

 Comcare will be hosting a series of National Safe Work Month webinars.
-More information will be available on the Comcare website soon.
+Visit the Comcare website to register.

 Share your National Safe Work Month activities and online events on social media using the hashtags #safeworkmonth and #safetytogether.